 A member of our clinical team will take you from the waiting area to the clinical area, where we will collect your weight (for anesthesia administration and pain medication prescription) and check your blood pressure.
 Your mouth will be numbed with a local anesthetic, and depending on your anesthesia decision, you may receive laughing gas to make you drowsy or medication via an IV in your arm.
 Your surgery should take 45 minutes or less and you’ll be on your way home in no time.

 While we know it is very tempting for family members to film your reaction when you wake up after surgery, we ask that you wait to break out the cell phone recording until you exit the building.
 Given the number of patients in our clinic on a daily basis, we are committed to protecting our patient’s privacy and insist that others do the same.

 What to expect after wisdom tooth removal surgery:

 Wisdom tooth removal is an actual surgery and does involve some level of swelling and discomfort.
 Most people will experience the greatest level of discomfort and swelling in the first three days after their wisdom teeth are removed.
 It is typical for people to resume normal activities within approximately 5-7 days.
 The sites may take up to 4 weeks to completely heal.
 Jaw stiffness will also occur and will typically resolve in 10-14 days.

 What you should eat after wisdom tooth removal:

 There are many other questions asked regarding wisdom teeth removal.
-Some additional questions our team hears most are: What will I look like afterwards?
+Some additional questions our team hears most are: What will I look like afterward?
 Will I remember anything?
 Can I keep my teeth?
-Can my friend come with me?
-These questions are common and will be addressed at your consultation visit.
+These common questions will be addressed during your consultation.